-The Government guidelines on social distancing refer to '1 metre plus' which is defined in working safely during COVID-19 - construction and other outdoor work as '2 metre or 1 metre with risk mitigation where 2 metres is not viable'
+The Government guidelines on social distancing refer to '1 metre plus' which is defined in working safely during COVID-19 - construction and other outdoor work as '2 metres or 1 metre with risk mitigation where 2 metres is not viable.

-If you are not able to work whilst maintaining a two metre distance or one metre with risk mitigation where two metres is not viable, you should consider whether the activity should continue and , if so, risk asses it using the hierarchy of controls below and against any sector-specific guidance, The results of risk assessment should be shared with the workforce and this poster displayed in the workplace.
+If you are not able to work whilst maintaining a 2 metres distance or 1 metre with risk mitigation where 2 metres is not viable, you should consider whether the activity should continue and, if so, risk assess it using the hierarchy of controls below and against any sector-specific guidance, The results of risk assessment should be shared with the workforce and this poster displayed in the workplace.